Endowment & Giving

 MHC Endowment Fund

 The Clement and Linda McGillicuddy Humanities Center is actively fundraising and has established an endowment fund.
 Launched in 2010, the fund was significantly enhanced by a generous alumnus who continues to provide annual support.
-Beyond The Center’s Endowment Fund, additional donors have created specific endowments affiliated with the humanities (see below).
-Collectively, donations total nearly $650,000.
+Beyond the Center’s Endowment Fund, additional donors have created specific endowments affiliated with the humanities (see below).
+Collectively, donations total nearly $2,110,000 as of April 2021.
 Gifts of all sizes contribute to our goal to build a permanent resource for the humanities at UMaine.

 There are two ways to make a direct donation to the MHC Endowment Fund.